sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ### Feature Concept Integration

 SONiC controls optional feature (aka services) via FEATURE table in CONFIG DB.
-Once SONiC Package is installed in the system and it is not marked as essential it must be treated in the same way as any optional SONiC feature.
+Once SONiC Package is installed in the system and it must be treated in the same way as any optional SONiC feature.
 The SONiC package installation process will register new feature in CONFIG DB.

 [Optional Feature HLD Reference](https://github.com/Azure/SONiC/blob/master/doc/Optional-Feature-Control.md)